CopilotSeatManagement/CopilotAssignment/.github/ISSUE_TEMPLATE/assign_github_copilot.md

 ---
 **Requesting a GitHub Copilot license**

-Please be aware that by opening this issue and requesting the GitHub Copilot license, you are committing to utilize the license.
-We trust that you'll make the most out of this opportunity, leveraging GitHub Copilot to enhance your coding experience.

-Once your license request is fulfilled, you'll equipped to explore new coding horizons to achieve more.
-You should receive an email from GitHub with the subject *Your organization has been granted access to GitHub Copilot* letting you know that you now have an active GitHub Copilot license.

-Get ready to elevate your coding to infinity and beyond! 🚀
+Dear AI Innovation Team,

+My name is ___________, and I have recently accepted the invitation to join the Critical Software Enterprise after receiving a GitHub email.

+I would like to request a GitHub Copilot license for this account, as I am interested in leveraging Copilot to enhance my development experience.

-Thank you for your commitment and happy coding!
+Thank you for your consideration.

+_________